kedacore/keda-docs/content/docs/2.16/scalers/ibm-mq.md

 - type: ibmmq
   metadata:
     host: <ibm-host> # REQUIRED - IBM MQ Queue Manager Admin REST Endpoint
-    queueManager: <queue-manager> # REQUIRED - Your queue manager
     queueName: <queue-name> # REQUIRED - Your queue name
-    tlsDisabled: <TLS enabled/disabled> # OPTIONAL - Set 'true' to disable TLS.
-Default: false
+    tlsDisabled: <TLS enabled/disabled> # DEPRECATED: This parameter is deprecated as of KEDA v2.16 in favor of unsafeSsl and will be removed in version v2.18
     queueDepth: <queue-depth> # OPTIONAL - Queue depth target for HPA.
-Default: 5 messages
+Default: 20 messages
     activationQueueDepth: <activation-queue-depth> # OPTIONAL - Activation queue depth target.
 Default: 0 messages
-    usernameFromEnv: <admin-user> # Optional: Provide admin username from env instead of as a secret
+    usernameFromEnv: <admin-user> # OPTIONAL - Provide admin username from env instead of as a secret
-    passwordFromEnv: <admin-password> # Optional: Provide admin password from env instead of as a secret
+    passwordFromEnv: <admin-password> # OPTIONAL - Provide admin password from env instead of as a secret
-    unsafeSsl: <SSL enabled/disabled> # OPTIONAL - Set 'true' for unsafe SSL.
+    unsafeSsl: "false" # OPTIONAL - Used for skipping certificate check when having self-signed certs 'true'.
 Default: false
 ```

 **Parameter list:**

 - `host` - IBM MQ Queue Manager Admin REST Endpoint.
 Example URI endpoint structure on IBM cloud `https://example.mq.appdomain.cloud/ibmmq/rest/v2/admin/action/qmgr/QM/mqsc`.
-- `queueManager` - Name of the queue manager from which messages will be consumed.
-- `queueName` - Name of the Queue within the Queue Manager defined from which messages will be consumed.
+- `queueName` - Name of the Queue defined from which messages will be consumed.
 - `tlsDisabled` - Can be set to 'true' to disable TLS.
-(Values: `true`, `false` , Default: `false`, Optional)
+(DEPRECATED: This parameter is deprecated as of KEDA v2.16 in favor of unsafeSsl and will be removed in version v2.18, Values: `true`, `false` , Default: `false`, Optional)
 - `queueDepth` - Queue depth Target for HPA.
-(Default: `5`, Optional)
+(Default: `20`, Optional)
 - `activationQueueDepth` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional)
 - `usernameFromEnv` - Provide admin username from env instead of as a secret.
 (Optional)
 - `passwordFromEnv` - Provide admin password from env instead of as a secret.
 (Optional)
-- `unsafeSsl` - Whether to allow unsafe SSL (Values: `true`, `false`, Default: `false` )
+- `unsafeSsl` - Whether to allow unsafe SSL (Values: `true`, `false`, Default: `false`, Optional)

 ### Authentication Parameters